ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 ## Disabling `zfs` and `ceph`

-ZFS requires a lot of RAM we cannot afford in such a small server as the one used in this guide.
+ZFS requires a lot of RAM not affordable in such a small server as the one used in this guide.
 Ceph, on the other hand, is impossible to use with just one standalone node.
-So let's disable all their related services.
+Therefore, it is better to disable all of their related services:

-1. Open a shell with you administrator user, and disable the `zfs` and `ceph` related services so they don't start when the node boots up:
+1. Open a shell with you administrator user, and disable the `zfs` and `ceph` related services so they do not start when the node boots up:

     ~~~sh
     $ sudo systemctl disable --now zfs-mount.service zfs-share.service zfs-volume-wait.service zfs-zed.service zfs-import.target zfs-volumes.target zfs.target ceph-fuse.target